ndw/i3w/README.md

 point to the files with `file:///` URIs, but beware that some browsers on some platforms may impose security constraints that prevent the scripting parts from working correctly.)

+### Building on Windows

+Windows builds are broken at the moment.
+There are unresolved issues with the way local filenames are represented as URIs.
+I’m going to try to fix it, but it’s not my highest priority.
+Pull requests most welcome.